 Session Persistence

-Sessions never expire from the IDE side due to inactivity — the heartbeat keeps them alive.
+Sessions never expire from the IDE side — a heartbeat keeps them alive.
 Only explicit disconnect or connection loss ends a session.

 Load Existing Sessions